idemeum/idemeum-docs-vue.github.io/remote-access/secure-remote-access-overview.md

 ## Overview

+::: tip What is Secure Remote Access?

 idemeum offers cloud proxy to access your infrastructure and private cloud applications.

-::: tip What is Secure Remote Access?

-With idemeum remote access infrastructure you can:
+By using idemeum Remote Access you can:

 * Replace your legacy VPN and centralize passwordless access to all on-premises resources including web applications, SSH servers, and RDP desktops
 * Eliminate passwords and replace them with short-lived certificates